 Cardiff creatives are being kicked out of Butetown to make way for 2000 new houses.

-The Sustainable Studio, a community of artists and artisans, occupying an industrial warehouse in Butetown is being threatened with displacement due to the area being earmarked for housing development.
+The Sustainable Studio, a community of artists and artisans, in Butetown, Cardiff is being threatened with displacement due to the area being earmarked for housing development.

-According to Julia Harris, one of the founders of The Sustainable Studio, the community has already lost about 20 members due to the uncertainty surrounding the studio’s future, however many of them are struggling to find comfortable alternative workspaces.
+According to Julia Harris, one of the founders of The Sustainable Studio, the community has already lost about 20 members due to the uncertainty surrounding the studio’s future.

-Julia said, “because the development goes all the way down to the station, all the warehouses that you see are going to be flattened for two thousand houses, so our argument is that you have to create a space for people like us, a place for us to have affordable work space.”
+Julia said, “Because the development goes all the way down to the station, all the warehouses that you see are going to be flattened for 2000 houses, so our argument is that you have to create a space for people like us, a place for us to have affordable work space.”